Kenedy County License Hearing Guide

 If You Refused Testing

-Texas, like most states, has an "implied consent" law.
-This means that by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal to take the test carries significant penalties.
+- Implied Consent Law: Texas's implied consent law states that by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to do so can result in the suspension of your driving privileges, even if you are not ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing